taocpp/PEGTL/README.md

 PEGs are superficially similar to Context-Free Grammars (CFGs), however the more deterministic and procedural nature of PEGs gives rise to some very important differences.
 For an in-depth description see [Wikipedia page on PEGs](http://en.wikipedia.org/wiki/Parsing_expression_grammar) or this [paper on PEGs](http://pdos.csail.mit.edu/~baford/packrat/popl04/peg-popl04.pdf) by Bryan Ford.

-The PEGTL uses ideas from the YARD library by Christopher Diggins.
+The PEGTL was initially developed in 2008 as an experiment in C++0x based on ideas from the YARD library by Christopher Diggins.
-The first version was developed by Dr. Colin Hirsch.
-The current version was developed by Dr. Colin Hirsch and Daniel Frey.
+Several years of real-world experience and smaller updates passed until 2014, when some of the more experimental PEGTL features were removed, and the remaining parts refactored and refined.

 For questions and suggestions please contact the authors at **pegtl (at) colin-hirsch.net**.

 ## Documentation